 Chagrin Falls Park is a neighborhood in Bainbridge just beyond the border of Chagrin Falls.
-For many years it was primarily a black neighborhood but today it is more racially mixed.
+For many years it was primarily a black neighborhood but today it is more racially diverse.
 The beginnings of how this neighborhood was formed is consistently misconstrued to this day.
 The Historical Society frequently receives inquiries regarding the history.
 We also see and hear a lot of misinformation on social media regarding the history which we constantly try to correct.
-We are not trying to excuse the racism that exists in Chagrin Falls and the country.
-Yes, we know the KKK was active here in Chagrin Falls in the 1920s and 1930s.
+We do not excuse the racism that exists in the area and the country.
+Yes, the KKK was active here in Chagrin Falls in the 1920s and 1930s.
 We cannot deny that, it is our history and we accept that.
-But not everyone in Chagrin Falls is a racist.
-In fact, many of the white residents volunteered their time and money to help build the Community Center in Chagrin Falls Park.
+Many people believe that Chagrin Falls purposely cut Black Americans out of Chagrin Falls by creating Chagrin Falls Park.
+The Historical Society is here to educate the public on what was going on in Chagrin Falls and the surrounding area, and the true story about how Chagrin Falls Park was formed.

 Let’s start with the true story of the county line since that is most common myth that we hear.
 Back in 1840, the county line ran through the CENTER OF TOWN!
 The town was exploding due to the development of a variety of industries.
 Since the village was in two different counties, this created a lot of issues for businesses and land owners.